filipdanic/spicy-datatable/README.md

 ```

-Now you are all set to enjoy some ReactJS datatables in your project! 🙌
+Now you are all set to enjoy some ReactJS datatables in your project!
+No jQuery or other heavy dependencies. 🙌

 Look at the [demo data file](https://github.com/filipdanic/spicy-datatable/blob/master/src/demo-data.js) for examples of how the `rows` and `columns` props look.